|10th December |

 YouView - formerly known as Project Canvas - is a partnership between BT, the BBC, ITV, Five,

 Users will access it via a set-top box, which will go on sale next year.
 The set-top boxes will be sold either on a stand-alone basis, or as part of a package provided by internet service providers.
 [And later,

 However, both the price and set-top box manufacturer has yet to be decided.

-However, the project has come in from criticism from several quarters.
-Sky's director of corporate affairs, Graham McWilliam, has called it nothing short of BBC mission creep while Virgin Media lodged a complaint with media regulator Ofcom in
+the project has come in from criticism from several quarters.
+Sky's director of corporate affairs, Graham McWilliam, has called it nothing short of BBC mission creep while Virgin Media lodged a complaint with media regulator Ofcom in August saying

 The Australian Sex Party is up in arms over what it claims as censorship from Google.
 The company reclassified the party's lampoon advertisement Jerk Choices as Adult Only content in spite the fact that it has already aired on primetime on

 The campaign, which is meant to highlight wowsers in Australian society, had already appeared on shows such as The 7pm Project and Gruen Nation .